 Its fictional story line uses a mix of real-life and imagined characters, summoned from a grab bag of historical anecdotes from the gutters of the 19th century and poured out into a setting known as New York City’s most notorious neighborhood — Five Points.

 Listen in as Greg and Tom discuss the film’s unique blend of fact and fiction, taking Asbury’s already distorted view of life in the mid 19th century and reviving it with extraordinary set design and art direction.
 The film itself, released a year after September 11, 2001, had dated itself in some interesting ways.

 And unfortunately some elements of the film are more relevant in 2019 than ever.

-How do I get the Bowery Boys Movie Club?
+How do I get regular episodes of the Bowery Boys Movie Club?
 Simply support the Bowery Boys: New York City History podcast at any level on Patreon.

 Once you’re signed on, you’ll see a private RSS link that can be put directly into your favorite podcast player.
 It can also be played directly from the Patreon app once you’re signed in.
 Your support of the Bowery Boys podcast on Patreon assists us in producing our podcast and this website and it helps as we endeavor to share our love of New York City history with the world!

 Should you watch the movie before you listen to this episode?
 This podcast can be enjoyed both by those who have seen the film and those who’ve never even heard of it.